dennis-nikolas-falk/homebridge-freeathome-local/README.md

 ![HomeKit UI](images/example_homekit_ui.png)

+**IMPORTANT:** From v3.0.4 the Cloud API will not be supportet anymore!
+The cloud based code will be removed in a future release.

 **IMPORTANT:** If you upgrade from `< 2.0.0` please read the [Upgrade Notes](CHANGELOG.md) carefully before installing this plugin.

 # Features
+* Running on a local REST API
-* Control your Busch-Jaeger Lights, Outlets, Blinds and more with Apple devices with Homekit
+* Control your Busch-Jäger Lights, Outlets, Blinds and more with Apple devices with Homekit
 * Setup automations with the HomeKit UI
 * Ask Siri to control your devices
-* Experimental Feature: Use Local REST API
+* Automatic reconnect to the SysAP

 # Supported accessories
 - Binary Sensors